AdguardTeam/DnsLibs/CODE_STYLE.md

 - Using:
     - Always use `using` instead of `typedef`
     - Both `using` and `using namespace` is allowed, except:
     - `using namespace std;` is forbidden
+    - `using namespace` in global scope is forbidden in headers
 - Enums:
     - Both `enum` and `enum class` are allowed, depending on desired visibility of constants.
 - Trailing return type
-    - Use only with templates
+    - Use only with templates and only if necessary
 - Switch cases:
     - Use `[[fallthrough]]` if switch case should fall through.
     - Don't mix `return` and `break` inside switch: